 Peaceful Community Fish for a Freshwater Aquarium

-Which Fish for a Peaceful Tank?
+Fish For a Peaceful Tank

 Whether you are starting a new aquarium or rehabilitating an existing tank it is smart to get an idea of what kind of fish you intend to stock.
 The most popular choice is probably a community freshwater aquarium stocked with colorful, peaceful fish.

 This makes sense.
 Keeping aggression to a minimum in your tank, and preventing your fish from killing and/or eating each other, is likely high on your list of priorities.
 Choosing the right fish can ensure everything goes well, while making bad stocking decisions can turn your tank into an aquatic battle royale.

 Good community fish are those that easily tolerate other aquarium inhabitants.
 Either because of their size, or their nature, they pose no threat to each other or any other fish in the tank.
 That’s good, if you want a serene tank filled with happy, colorful fish.

 Unfortunately, figuring out who these guys are isn’t always so easy.
 Some fish labeled as “community” can have a mean streak under the right circumstances.
 Also note that some fish labeled as “semi-aggressive” can do just fine in a community setting, again under the right circumstances.
 You have to do the research, and understand what to expect from each fish species.

 This article will help you begin to sort out exactly what kind of fish you need to stock to create a tranquil, enjoyable aquarium.

 All of the fish listed below are peaceful community fish that should be able to live together.
 However, it is very important to remember that individual fish sometimes behave in unpredictable ways, and that you need to be on the lookout for trouble in your tank.